SFDC-Assets/Lightning-Enhanced-Calendar/README.md

 - **The component will not install**: You must have Translation Workbench enabled in the target org with English, German, French, and Spanish activated.
 If you are getting other errors, try pulling down the "Advanced Options" twisty on the Salesforce installer page and select "Compile only the Apex in the package".
 - **The component does not display on the page**: If a page refresh (or two) does not fix the problem, make sure you have assigned the `Lightning Enhanced Calendar` permission set to the current user.
 - **The component is complaining that my Objects configuration variable is corrupt**: Please double-check your JSON string.
 The keys must be entered *exactly* as shown (upper- and lower-case is important).
 Keys and values *must* be surrounded by double-quotes(").
 Also, the string must represent an array, even if there is only one object to display.
+- **The component displays, but the records from one or more of the objects is not showing**: Have a *VERY* careful look at the JSON string and make sure that the API names are absolutely correct.

 ## Licensing